“The best road is the one you make”

 — Zygmunt Bauman

 Graduated at The Royal Academy of Art in The Hague.
 Over the last 20 years I have developed my paintings from representational to more abstract organic works.
 Finding my way as I go by deepening my art practice through several courses about art and life.
-My paintings are in several parts of the world.
-I exhibit my work at different places and venues mostly in The Netherlands.
+My artworks are in several parts of the world.

 Are we all threads of a long rope that goes back countless generations and through which everyone is connected.
 Which threads connect the different generations?
 How do we experience this connection?
 What liberates us and what oppresses us?
 What gets passed on?
 With that in mind I create my work.